vaheed/PinnacleAI/README.md

-# PinnacleAI Orchestrator
-**Empower Your Business with Intelligent, Specialized AI Agents—No Deep Tech Expertise Required**
+# PinnacleAI Orchestrator: Empower Your Business with Intelligent, Specialized AI Agents Built on MCP

 ---